PlayWolfYT/MineScript/README.md

 1. To get started with this project, you first have to `git clone` this repository.

-2. Install all the necessary dependencies via `mvn install`

-    **Note:** Make sure you have Maven installed on your system.
+**Note:** Make sure you have Maven installed on your system for the next steps

-3. Run `mvn paper-nms:init` to initialize `nms` (net.minecraft.server, used for stuff related to sending packets)
+2. Run `mvn paper-nms:init` to initialize `nms` (net.minecraft.server, used for stuff related to sending packets)

-4. Make changes to the code
+3. Make changes to the code

-5. Run `mvn package` to generate a plugin jar file.
+4. Run `mvn package` to generate a plugin jar file.

 ## During development